Gold Diggers of Broadway: Plot

-Next morning, Jerry feels disgraced.
+The next morning at practice, Jerry feels disgraced.
 Mabel has been given an extra line for the show "I am the spirit of the ages and the progress of civilization", but cannot get the words right.
-Lucas is told off for singing poor songs and sings another "What will I do without you".
-Ann Pennington fights with another showgirl and hurts her eye.
+Mabel receives a proposal of marriage from Mr. Blake, and accepts, saying that she doesn’t want to turn into Cissy Grey and can’t get her face lifted much more.
+She inquires about the car money and says that, “old Mabel can’t be pedaling stone”.
+She worries about her extra line and cannot remember it.
+Nick is told off for singing poor songs and sings another song, "What will I do without you".
+Ann Collins fights with another showgirl and hurts her eye.
 Jerry is asked to take her place as the star of the evening performance.
-Mabel receives a proposal of marriage from Blake, but worries about her extra line.